borisyankov/rulespal/rulebooks/underwater_cities_rulebook.md

 still produces 1 additional steelplast.)
 AUTONOMOUS SYSTEMS

-Whenever you build a connected city‘s second desalination plant, gain 1 credit.

-BIOMECH CONSTRUCTION CREW

-LIMITED AND UNLIMITED COMPONENTS
+### LIMITED AND UNLIMITED COMPONENTS

- Credits, kelp, steelplast, science, and biomatter tokens are not intended to be limited.
+* Credits, kelp, steelplast, science, and biomatter tokens are not intended to be limited.
 If the supply runs low, you can use higher denominations and the multiplier tiles to represent the amount of resources you have.
 You can make change freely at any time.
- Building tokens are not intended to be limited.
+* Building tokens are not intended to be limited.
 If you run out of a particular type, you can usually substitute a different colored token.
 For example, if players have lots of upgraded farms, the supply might run out of green tokens.
 You can get more in the supply by replacing the bottom tokens of some upgraded farms with a color you have lots of.
 The green token on top is sufficient to remind you that it is an upgraded farm.
- Tunnels and nonsymbiotic cities are limited.
+* Tunnels and nonsymbiotic cities are limited.
 The supply starts with 47 tunnels.
 When they are gone, no one can build tunnels anymore.
 Similarly the game has only 17 nonsymbiotic city domes, and no more than this may be built.
- Symbiotic cities are limited.
+* Symbiotic cities are limited.
 The limit depends on the number of players:

-z In a two-player game, use 7 symbiotic city domes.
+  * In a two-player game, use 7 symbiotic city domes.

-z In a three-player game, use 10.
+  * In a three-player game, use 10.

-z In a four-player game, use all 13.
+  * In a four-player game, use all 13.
- The era deck is not limited.
+* The era deck is not limited.
 If it runs out of cards, shuffle its discard pile to make a new deck.
- You should not run out of one- or two-credit Special cards.
+* You should not run out of one- or two-credit Special cards.
 Whenever these are “discarded” they return immediately to the bottom of the deck.
- Three-credit Special cards are limited.
+* Three-credit Special cards are limited.
 Only six are available in the game.
+*
 You can organize your claimed cards by type.
 The icons on top allow you to lay them out compactly, as shown.
 CARDS

-ACTION SLOTS AND CARD EFFECTS
+## ACTION SLOTS AND CARD EFFECTS
-“Yes.
-Brilliant analysis.
-Except that one plus one does not, in fact, equal three.”
-PERSONAL
-ASSISTANT

 During setup, each player received a Personal Assistant.
 This is an action card that is already claimed and in play at the